Clairaut's theorem (gravity): Formula

+The contribution of the centrifugal force is approximately $-G_e m\cos^2\varphi,$ whereas gravitational attraction itself varies approximately as $G_e\left(\frac32 m-f\right)\sin^2\varphi.$ This formula holds when the surface is perpendicular to the direction of gravity (including centrifugal force), even if (as usually) the density is not constant.
+(In which case the gravitational attraction can be calculated at any point from the shape alone, without reference to $m$.)
+For the earth, $m\approx 1/289,$ and $\frac52 m\approx 1/116,$ while $f\approx 1/300,$ so $g$ is greater at the poles (5.3‰, 0.43% Newton) than on the equator.

 Clairaut derived the formula under the assumption that the body was composed of concentric coaxial spheroidal layers of constant density.

-This work was subsequently pursued by Laplace, who relaxed the initial assumption that surfaces of equal density were spheroids.

-Stokes showed in 1849 that the theorem applied to any law of density so long as the external surface is a spheroid of equilibrium.
-A history of the subject, and more detailed equations for g can be found in Khan.
+This work was subsequently pursued by Laplace, who assumed surfaces of equal density which were nearly spherical.
+The English mathematician George Stokes showed in 1849 that the theorem applied to any law of density so long as the external surface is a spheroid of equilibrium.
+A history of more recent developments and more detailed equations for g can be found in Khan.

 The above expression for g has been supplanted by the Somigliana equation (after Carlo Somigliana).

 Geodesy

 The spheroidal shape of the Earth is the result of the interplay between gravity and centrifugal force caused by the Earth's rotation about its axis.
-In his Principia, Newton proposed the equilibrium shape of a homogeneous rotating Earth was a rotational ellipsoid with a flattening f given by 1/230.
+In his Principia, Newton proposed the equilibrium shape of a homogeneous rotating Earth is a rotational ellipsoid with a flattening f given by 1/230.
 As a result, gravity increases from the equator to the poles.
-By applying Clairaut's theorem, Laplace found from 15 gravity values that f = 1/330.
-A modern estimate is 1/298.25642.
+By applying Clairaut's theorem, Laplace found from 15 gravity values that f = 1/330: gNP/Geq − 1 = 5.6‰.
+A modern estimate is 1:298.25642.
 See Figure of the Earth for more detail.

 For a detailed account of the construction of the reference Earth model of geodesy, see Chatfield.